Translation disclaimer (Translation disclaimer)

 Carers can support with personal care, help you to prepare meals and look after your home.

-It can be accessed via a direct payment.
+Social care can be accessed via a direct payment.
 This gives greater choice in terms of when, where and how you get the support you need.

-Day opportunities.
-These provide a range of opportunities and activities, across Calderdale, to support you.
-They provide health and social care support for older people or adults with a learning disability.
-Also, if you have complex needs, like dementia, autism or physical health needs.
+• Health and social care support for older people or adults with a learning disability.
+(This includes complex needs, like dementia, autism or physical health needs.)

 Shared Lives.
 Provides focussed support in a range of home settings.
 This can be for a short time or longer period.
 We will work with you to match you to the carer who is best able to meet your needs.
 For more about this, please see: Adult placement schemes.